-Name and date of legislation Aim UK ISO Standard Consultation The results of the consultation were released on 28 November 2013.
-On 7 April 2014 the Government published the Cyber Essentials scheme.
-The full The Government decided that as current standards did not fully meet the requirements of participants, they would draw up a new standard, based on the ISO27000-series and focusing on basic cyber hygiene.
-The aim was that businesses across all sectors adopt the recommendations, enabling them to deal with low-level cyber attacks scheme is due to be launched in summer 2014 The Cyber Essentials scheme includes a requirements document that organisations can implement and self assess against, and a draft assurance framework for the scheme (for which feedback has been requested).
-The assurance framework will enable organisations to be independently assessed and obtain a Cyber Essentials certification badge when fully launched EU Network and information security Directive Proposal going through the EU legislative process with amendments currently being discussed by Parliament.
-The Commission hopes that the Directive will be adopted by the end of 2014 The current amended proposal of the Directive provides for: (i) national competent authorities and a single point of contact to be set up in each Member State to prevent, handle and respond to network and information security risks and incidents (the UK launched its national competent authority, CERT-UK, on 31 March 2014); (ii) a mandatory co-operation mechanism for cyber security information between Member States; (iii) private organisations in critical areas (health, energy, transport, finance, internet exchange points and food supply chains) to adopt risk management practices (which can differ depending on the significance of the organisation) and report major security incidents where the disruption is to network information systems related to that organisation's core services and such disruption would have a significant impact in a Member State as a result of the failure of that organisation to maintain its functions; and (iv) Member States to encourage the use of certain European and international interoperable standards and specifications relevant to network and information security, to be determined by a European standardisation body (see the UK ISO Standard
+amendments currently being discussed by Parliament.
+The Commission hopes that the Directive will be adopted by the end of 2014 competent authorities and a single point of contact to be set up in each Member State to prevent, handle and respond to network and information security risks and incidents; (ii) a mandatory co-operation mechanism for cyber security information between Member States; (iii) public administrations and private organisations in critical areas (health, energy, transport, finance, internet exchange points and food supply chains) to adopt risk management practices (which can differ depending on the significance of the organisation) and report major security incidents where the disruption is to network information systems related to that organisation's core services and such disruption would have a significant impact in a Member State as a result of the failure of that organisation to maintain its functions; and (iv) Member States to encourage the use of certain European and international interoperable standards and specifications relevant to network and information security, to be determined by a European standardisation body (see the UK ISO standard consultation above) Below is a glossary of some of the more common methods of attack.